-4 EGFR Signalling Cascade
+3 EGFR Signalling Cascade

-In this section we will describe briefly the EGFR signalling cascade following the cascade depicted in the next page.
+In this section we will describe briefly the EGFR signalling cascade following the network depicted below.
 During the signal transduction which takes place in this cascade, the information about the concentration of the EGF in the outside of the cell is translated into kinetic information inside the cell by EGFR phosphorylation.

 The epidermal growth factor receptor (EGFR) belongs to the tyrosine kinase family of receptors.
 The binding of the epidermal growth factor (EGF) to the extracellular domain of EGFR induces receptor dimerization and autophosphorylation of intracellular domains.
 Then, on the one hand, a multitude of proteins are recruited starting a complex signalling cascade and, on the other hand, the receptor follows a process of internalization, ubiquitination and degradation.

 In our model we consider two marginal pathways and two principal pathways starting from the phosphorylated receptor.

-In the first marginal pathway phospholipase C- $\gamma$ (PLC ${\gamma}$ ) binds to the phospholyrated receptor, then it is phosphorylated (PLC ${\gamma}^{}$ ) and released into the cytoplasm where it can be translocated to the cell membrane or dephosphorylated.
+In the first marginal pathway phospholipase $C-\gamma$ (PLC $\gamma$ ) binds to the phospholyrated receptor, then it is phosphorylated (PLC\ $\gamma$ ) and released into the cytoplasm where it can be translocated to the cell membrane or desphosphorylated.
 In the second marginal pathway the protein PI3K binds to the phospholyrated receptor, then it is phosphorylated (PI3K\) and released into the cytoplasm where it regulates several proteins that we do not include in our model.